 Compared to the period 2005-2009, there was an overall increase in the survival of prostate cancer patients in 2010-2014.
-The survival varied between different ethnicities.
-The Chinese and Malays experienced an increase while the Indians experienced a decrease (Table 6.6.4).
+The survival varied between different age groups and ethnicities.
+The Chinese and Malays experienced an increase while the Indians experienced a decrease.
+For the age groups, those aged 15-54, 65-74 and 75+ experienced an increase (Table 6.6.4).